artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Remember that most of the people coming to React Native are web developers, and the idea of writing Objective-C/Swift/Java to them is unappealing.
 CRNA actually removes the ability for you to write native code, and trades that with letting a company called Expo do it for you.

-Expo are a pretty new company, whose work is entirely open source.
-They've done a lot of interesting work in the community, and as individuals they are well respected for contributions to React Native the library - and a bunch of related libraries.
-You can use the Expo app from the App Store to run your CRNA project on any iOS/Android device instantly, and the app has a lot more baseline UI components to work with than React Native does on its own.
+[Expo][] are a pretty new VC-backed company, whose work is entirely open source.
+They've done a lot of foundational work in the community, and as individuals they are well respected for contributions to React Native the library - and a bunch of related libraries.
+You can use the [Expo app][expo-app] from the App Store to run your CRNA project on any iOS/Android device instantly, and the app has a lot more baseline UI components to work with than React Native does on its own.

 With CRNA you are giving up control of the native side, but gaining a lot on the ease-of-use side.
 CRNA doesn't force the project to stay this way though, you can eject your app from using Expo and start adding native code to the app.